 In the year 1920 John Q. Adams and his family were serving in the Samoan Mission.
-Their eight-year-old daughter was having a birthday party and all were having a great time, when Brother Adams received the impression that he should leave the party across the river, which was not far away.
+Brother Adam's eight-year-old daughter was having a birthday party and all were having a great time when Brother Adams received the impression that he should leave the party and cross the river, which was not far away.
 Because he could see no reason why he should do this, he ignored the feeling.
-The impression came a second time, even stronger than before, but once again decided not to do so.
+The impression came a second time, even stronger than before, but once again Brother Adams decided not to cross the river.
 The same feeling came a third time, but this time he saw a certain spot where he should go.
-When the feeling would not leave him, he crossed the river bridge and began climbing the slope on the other side.
+The feeling would not leave Brother Adams, so he crossed the river bridge and began climbing the slope on the other side.
 He hadn't gone far before someone called out to him.
-He soon found one of the Church members who was in serious need of his assistance.
+He soon found a Church member who was in serious need of his assistance.
 This man had accidentally cut an artery in his foot while cutting kindling wood and was bleeding badly.
-The injured man could not walk, and Brother Adams could not carry him, so he ran quickly for help.
+The injured man could not walk, and Brother Adams could not carry him, so Brother Adams ran quickly for help.
 The man fainted before they were able to get him home.
 However, through prayer, faith, and good care, the man recovered.
-Because Brother Adams finally heeded the promptings of the Holy Ghost, the man's life was saved and he became one of the area's best missionaries.
+Because Brother Adams finally heeded the promptings of the Holy Ghost, the man's life was saved and the man became one of the area's best missionaries.

 (Jeremiah Stokes, Modern Miracles [Salt Lake City: Bookcraft, 1945], pp. 56-58.)